oliviaguest/gini/README.md

 0.99890010998900103
 ```

-For uniformly distributed random numbers, will be low, around 0.33:
+For uniformly distributed random numbers, it will be low, around 0.33:

 ```
 >>> s = np.random.uniform(-1,0,1000)